yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 > - Reduce redirects. <br/>
 > - Delete unused code : remove spaces, commas, and other unnecessary characters. <br/>
 > - Minify files : use gzip for file compression, to reduce the size of your CSS, HTML, and JavaScript files.
-> - Defer JS loading : If you defer larger files, like JavaScript, you ensure that the rest of your content can load without a delay. <br/>
+> - Defer lag file loading : ensure that the rest of your content can load without a delay. <br/>
-> - Use asynchronous loading for CSS and JS files : If it gets to a CSS or JavaScript file that is not asynchronous, it will stop loading until it has fully loaded that particular file.
-If that same file were asynchronous, the browser could continue loading other elements on the page at the same time. <br/>
+> - Use asynchronous loading : the browser could continue loading other elements on the page at the same time. <br/>

 > - Related Reference : [20 Ways to Speed Up Your Website](https://www.crazyegg.com/blog/speed-up-your-website/)
 <br/>